Milling cutter: Mounting methods

 There are several common standardized methods of mounting shell mills to their arbors.
 They overlap somewhat (not entirely) with the analogous joining of lathe chucks to the spindle nose.

 The most common type of joint between shell and arbor involves a fairly large cylindrical feature at center (to locate the shell concentric to the arbor) and two driving lugs or tangs that drive the shell with a positive engagement (like a dog clutch).
 Within the central cylindrical area, one or several socket head cap screws fasten the shell to the arbor.

 Another type of shell fastening is simply a large-diameter fine thread.
 The shell then screws onto the arbor just as old-style lathe chuck backplates screw onto the lathe's spindle nose.
 This method is commonly used on the 2" or 3" boring heads used on knee mills.
 As with the threaded-spindle-nose lathe chucks, this style of mounting requires that the cutter only make cuts in one rotary direction.
 Usually (i.e., with right-hand helix orientation) this means only M03, never M04, or in pre-CNC terminology, "only forward, never reverse".
 One could use a left-hand thread if one needed a mode of use involving the opposite directions (i.e., only M04, never M03).

-Using a milling cutter
+Usage

 Chip formation

 Although there are many different types of milling cutter, understanding chip formation is fundamental to the use of any of them.

 As the milling cutter rotates, the material to be cut is fed into it, and each tooth of the cutter cuts away a small chip of material.
 Achieving the correct size of chip is of critical importance.
 The size of this chip depends on several variables.